 The best asset management companies know how to incorporate your unique needs, desires, and preferences into their management process.
 What works for your friend might not work for you.

-That’s why we strongly encourage all affluent investors to do some deep thinking and investigation into potential asset management companies on their own.
+That’s why we strongly encourage all affluent investors to do some deep thinking and investigation into potential asset management firms on their own.

 It’s worth it.